brycesub/silvia-pi/README.md

     * Female to Female if using the Raspberry Pi 2
   * $5 - http://www.amazon.com/uxcell-Width-Colorful-Flexible-Ribbon/dp/B00BWFY6JI
     * Bare wire if using the Raspberry Pi Zero
-* 14 gage wire - For connecting the A/C side of the relay to the circuit
+* 14 gauge wire - For connecting the A/C side of the relay to the circuit
   * $5 - Hardware Store / Scrap
     * Don't skimp here.
 Remember this wire will be in close proximit to a ~240*F boiler